diogopmac/RCOM-NetworkConfiguration/logs/exp2/experiment2.md

 >
 > Remove a port from a bridge: `/inteface bridge port remove [find interface=etherN]` - Where N is the physical port where each tux is connected.
 >
-> Add a port to a bridge: `/interface bridge print where bridge=bridgeName`
+> Add a port to a bridge: `/interface bridge port add bridge=bridgeName interface=etherN`

 ## Switch
 > Conect tux2 e1 to `ether8`